Bridge Firewall Configuration

 set firewall bridge name <name> rule <1-999999> queue-options fanout

-Also, default-action is an action that takes place whenever a packet does not match any rule in it’s chain.
+Also, default-action is an action that takes place whenever a packet does not match any rule in its’ chain.
 For base chains, possible options for default-action are accept or drop.

 set firewall bridge forward filter default-action [accept | drop]

-set firewall bridge name <name> default-action [accept | continue | drop | jump | queue | return]
+set firewall bridge name <name> default-action [accept | continue | drop | jump | reject | return]

 set firewall bridge name <name> default-jump-target <text>